dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 You could really edit "**myresources.txt**" with any text editor, but we'll be using **Visual Studio Code** for a number of tasks throughout this lab, so we'll take the opportunity here to get it open:

-1. Open Visual Studio Code (if you don't have it installed you can download it for free for any platofrm from <a target="_blank" href="http://code.visualstudio.com">code.visualstudio.com</a>).
+1. Open Visual Studio Code (if you don't have it installed you can download it for free for any platform from <a target="_blank" href="http://code.visualstudio.com">code.visualstudio.com</a>).

 1. From the Visual Studio Code menu bar, select "**File**" | "**Open Folder...**", navigate to the folder where you extracted the lab content for this workshop, and select the "**HOLs**" folder.